2026 FIFA World Cup Teams: List of Qualified Teams

 The 2026 FIFA World Cup will be a landmark event.
 With 48 teams competing in 16 cities, this will be football’s biggest tournament yet.

-As the qualification process continues, more teams will secure their places in the final tournament.
+As the qualification process continues, more teams will secure their final tournament place.

 You Might Also Like